finalstate/Espynoza/doc/Tutorial.md

 ```
 espynoza.py -t Tutorial -v -c "User.Handlers['DigitalOut']['Handler'].set('Led',1)"
 ```
 This will put the Led on.
 Well, it would, but the Led blinks.
 So, switch of the blinking in the configuration file *Tutorial.py*, reload the config, and try again.
-And passing 0 to the set function turns it of again.
+And passing 0 to the set function turns it off again.

+The above command works like this: _User_ is an object in the Runtime that contains all user defined stuff. _DigitalOut_ is the name of the handler that we use to interact with one of the boards IOs.
+And _set_ is the name of a method in the handler that we want to call, we pass it the name of the Pin and the LEDs state.

 Have a look at your MQTT output.
 You will find this line:
 ```